Safeguarding Policy

 Nossal Institute Board responsibilities:

-• Ensure compliance to the policy via the Board’s review of the Institute’s Risk Register and Framework, which includes reporting of child safety concerns and incidents to support a culture of openness and continued improvement and accountability.
+• Ensure compliance to the policy via the Board’s review of the Institute’s Risk Register and Framework, which includes reporting of child and at-risk adult safety concerns and incidents to support a culture of openness and continued improvement and accountability.

 • Ensure adequate resources are allocated to allow for the development, effective implementation, communication, and continuous improvement of this policy.

-• Ensure the Institute reviews the Children and Young People Safeguarding Framework on a3-year cycle as a minimum or at a time governed by legislation, regulations, or organisational learnings that promote a change to the Policy and all relevant policy or procedural guidelines.
+• Ensure the Institute reviews the Safeguarding Framework on a3-year cycle as a minimum or at a time governed by legislation, regulations, or organisational learnings that promote a change to the Policy and all relevant policy or procedural guidelines.

 Director/Chief Operating Officer responsibilities:

-• Advocate and promote child rights, empowering and engaging children, and young people in support of this policy.
+• Advocate and promote child and at-risk adult rights, empowering and engaging children, young people and at-risk adults in support of this policy.

 • Ensure all members of the Nossal Institute community understand their obligations in accordance with this policy and any relevant policy and procedural documentation.